 Get everyone involved

-The best photos of a vacation are candid ones.
+The best vacation photos are the candid ones.
 Instead of handling all the photography yourself, enlist your partner and kids to use their phones to snap pictures of everyone else.
 This way, you will capture genuine moments of your explorations and fun throughout your trip.

 Take A LOT of photos